alexdevdavis/cinema-tickets/cinema-tickets-javascript/planning/Plan.md

 - use TDD with coverage for each business rule.
 - focus on happy path, then sad path for each business rule
-- clean code: flatten layers of abstraction
+- clean code: encapsulation for separation of concerns

 ## Incrementing Complexity